We explore the definition of an influencer and discover the secrets of how to become an influencer and build your personal brand.

 Although it’s existed for little over a decade, influencer marketing now wields significant power over our day-to-day decisions.
 A study by Civic Science found that 14% of 18-to-24-year-olds and 11% of millennials had bought something recommended by an influencer or blogger – and that’s just in the past six months.

-In this article, we’ll explain what influencer marketing is and how you can get into the industry – whether you’re a small business owner looking to promote your product, or a social media aficionado wondering how to become an influencer.
+In this article, we’ll explain what influencer marketing is and how you can get into the industry – whether you’re a small business owner looking to boost business skills to promote your product, or a social media aficionado wondering how to become an influencer.
 We’ll have expert insights from Emma Wills – senior account director at SEEN Connects, a London-based influencer marketing agency – and Professor Jonathan A J Wilson, who designed our Personal Branding ExpertTrack.

 What is influencer marketing?

 Influencer marketing is when a company hires a social media influencer to promote their product or service, either directly or through an agency.
 The definition of an influencer is one who influences others – in this case, using social media sponsored posts to influence people to either buy a product or complete any other action that increases brand awareness (such as sharing a post or following that brand on social media).